timbenniks/timbenniksdev-2024/content/4.writing/page-builder-cms-vs-data-modeler-cms.md

 ---
 id: 1234556
 slug: page-builder-cms-vs-data-modeler-cms
-title: "CMS Showdown: do you need a page builder or a data modeler?"
+title: "CMS Showdown do you need a page builder or a data modeler?"
 description: Explore the differences between page builder and data modeler CMSs, their unique features, and how they cater to varying organizational needs.
 date: "2024-03-12T13:05:48Z"
 image: http://res.cloudinary.com/dwfcofnrd/image/fetch/f_auto,q_auto/https%3A%2F%2Fmedia.graphassets.com%2FNzxmjCxvTRqg3sTb9JFj